CoolProp/CoolProp/Web/citation.rst

 Overview
 ========
-A paper covering CoolProp has been published in the journal Industrial & Engineering Chemistry Research (`link to paper <http://pubs.acs.org/doi/abs/10.1021/ie4033999>`_).
+A paper covering CoolProp has been published in the Journal Industrial & Engineering Chemistry Research (`link to paper <http://pubs.acs.org/doi/abs/10.1021/ie4033999>`_) with an OpenAccess license.

 As CoolProp is free to all users, we simply ask that if you use CoolProp in your academic work that you make a reference to CoolProp.

-If you use CoolProp, please cite the article (open-access) cited below, and the domain `www.coolprop.org <http://www.coolprop.org>`_
+If you use CoolProp, please cite the freely available article using the citation given below, and the domain `www.coolprop.org <http://www.coolprop.org>`_.

 BibTeX
 ======